ddeka0/P2P/README.md

     run seedInfoServer by running the command ./seedInfoServer run clientNode     by running the command ./clientNode

 Notes :
-I used the a common message format across all types of message transfer:
+I used a common message format across all types of message transfer:

     message {